MaximMandelblum/log_app/README.md

 Aplly the configmap - fluentd-configmap-elasticsearch-rbac.yaml

-6. access kibana add the index_name fluend-     to see the logs in Kibana .
+6. access kibana add the index_name fluend-ngnix     to see the logs in Kibana .